 The cause of many truck accidents is negligence on the part of the truck drivers.
 This negligence can take many forms, such as engaging in distracted driving behaviors and speeding.
-However, there are also health risks that truck drivers face that actually increase their risk of crashing dramatically.
-If you have been injured in a truck accident, contact a Virginia truck accident attorney to find out what legal recourse you may have for the losses your injuries have caused.
-Your attorney will evaluate your case to determine what caused the crash and if any of the following were a factor.
+However, there are also health risks that truck drivers face that increase their risk of crashing dramatically.
+These risks increase even more if a truck driver is dealing with multiple health issues.

 Health Issues